jcblw/run-in-browser/README.md

 # Run in Browser

-> This is currently a shell of a repo
+> This is very alpha please come star, follow, or contrib if you are interested

 A simple script that will allow you to run code in a browser and then send back a payload of data.